 Doing The Cossack Squat As a Warm-Up Exercise

-If you are looking for an activation exercise to fire up the glute medius prior to back squatting, then the Cossack squat is a good choice.
-You’ll want to activate the glute medius prior to squatting because it will help to stabilize the knee under load.
+If you are looking for an activation exercise to fire up the glute medius before back squatting, then the Cossack squat is a good choice.
+You’ll want to activate the glute medius before squatting because it will help to stabilize the knee under load.

 Doing The Cossack squat To Build Single Leg Strength

 Protocol: Perform 3-4 sets of 8 to 12 reps progressing the load over several weeks of training.

 If you start noticing an imbalance between your right and left leg, you’ll want to implement some form of single-leg exercises into your program.
 This could include step-ups, the lateral lunge, or Cossack squats.